databio/databio_genomes/asset_pep/README.md

 Your asset will be retrievable from the server with `refgenie pull {genome}/{asset_name}`.

-### Step 2: Add any required inputs to the subasset table
+### Step 2: Add any required inputs to the recipe_inputs table

 Next, we need to add the source for each item required by your recipe.
 You can see what the recipe requires by using `-q` or `--requirements`, like this: `refgenie build {genome}/{recipe} -q`.
 If your recipe doesn't require any inputs, then you're done.
-If it requires any inputs (which can be either *assets*, *files*, or *parameters*, then you need to specify these in the `subassets.csv` table.
+If it requires any inputs (which can be either *assets*, *files*, or *parameters*, then you need to specify these in the `recipe_inputs.csv` table.

-For each required input, you add a row to `subassets.csv`.
+For each required input, you add a row to `recipe_inputs.csv`.
 Follow these directions:
 - `sample_name` - must match the row name in `assets.csv`.
 This is how we match inputs to assets.

 Next you will need to fill in one of the 3 types, either: